Karni Sena: Padmavati

-Other types of activism
+Involvement in conflicts

 Protests involving supporters of SRKS also occurred in 2009 at the University of Rajasthan, where a dispute between a Rajput student and one from the Jat caste escalated as fellow Jat students protested against the treatment of their colleague.
 The two castes constituted a significant proportion of students at the university and their caste associations — the SRKS and the Jat Mahasabha — tended to get support in particular from those caste members who came from small towns and villages.
 The caste barriers were reinforced by the existence of caste-based accommodation and tended to become particularly evident in student politics, which reflected the similar caste-based rivalry found in the politics of the state of Rajasthan itself.

 In 2010, the Indian Police Service said that it had detained seven SRKS activists who were planning to disrupt an event at which Sonia Gandhi would be attending.

 The organisation also participates in social services on various occasions.

-On May 16 2021, Asif Khan, a Muslim resident of Khera Khalilpur village in Nuh district of Haryana, was murdered.
+On May 16, 2021, Asif Khan, a Muslim resident of Khera Khalilpur village in Nuh district of Haryana, was murdered.
 He was attacked by a group of men while on his way home.
 The motive behind his murder is disputed with claims of personal enmity and mob lynching supposedly stated as possible causes.
 However, Karni Sena's President Suraj Pal Amu justified Asif's murder while addressing a Mahapanchayat (large village gathering) organised by Amu Noonh, the accused caught in the case.

+Involvement in vandalism

+Karni sena planned an attack at the residence of Ramji Lal Suman.
+Many members of karni sena arrived at Agra on 26th march and vandalised the residence and other assets of Ramji Lal Suman.
+Several cars outside were damaged and chairs broken as the mob shattered everything.
+Several police personnel, including an inspector and sub-inspector and others were injured in the attack.
+These attacks were caused by a controversial statement of Ramji Lal Suman.
+On 23rd March, in house, Ramji Lal Suman said that if Muslims are the descendants of Babur, then you [Hindus] are the descendants of the traitor Rana Sanga.
+This statement provoked widespread outrage among Rajput communities and other groups.